 Now, the keystone piece—what does it all cost?

-Regular credit card processing apply, but that’s not something Donorbox has control over.
+Regular credit card processing fees do apply, but that’s not something Donorbox has control over.
 Their table here puts it really well:

 Employer gift matching and integrations are additional flat fees per month, but really marginal.
 Like we mentioned before, if the employer gift matching gets you even $500/year in additional donations, you’ll have made a profit.